RamSailopal/graylog-docker/README.md

 A utility that parses docker container logs and sends them to Graylog.

-The utility will automatically when new containers are spawned as well as when containers are destroyed
+The utility runs as a daemon and will automatically adjust to new containers being spawned as well as when containers are destroyed

 # Parameters